ecridge/dotfiles/README.md

 ## Home Dotfiles
-The configuration files from my `$HOME` dirercoty that I can't live without.
+The configuration files from my `$HOME` direrctory that I can't live without.

 These files are for a GNU toolchain, rather than the default BSD binaries that come with OS X (you can easily replace them with `brew`.).